Know Your Rights As A Landlord Before You Go Through With An Eviction

 Many landlords who have not yet gone through an eviction hearing hold the belief that if necessary, evicting a tenant is as simple as filing the paperwork at the district justice and attending the hearing.
 This is not true – there are many laws and procedures in place to protect a tenant’s rights through the eviction process.
 If proper eviction procedures are not followed, an eviction can and will be denied by the district justice.
 A denied eviction can cost you, the landlord, a lot of money.

-If you do not know the answers to these questions, or if you have other landlord/tenant questions, call Laura Robbins Law, L.L.C., at 814-753-4625 or complete the online form.
-I can provide the legal knowledge you need for your residential landlord/tenant matters.
-Specifically, I can provide you with a consultation, document review and legal representation.
+Our lawyers can provide the legal knowledge you need for your residential landlord/tenant matters.
+Specifically, they can provide you with a consultation, as well as document review services and legal representation.
 Knowing your rights and obligations is an excellent way to maintain a good reputation as a landlord, and an excellent way to learn how to manage a tenant who refuses to abide by the terms and conditions of your lease.